iconOpen Access

 5.2 Analysis of k-NGD on Homophilic and Heterophilic Relationships

 The metric proposed by existing methods have very similar distributions on location homophily and heterophily relationships, making them difficult to distinguish (as shown in Fig. 1).
-To verify the differential distribution of k-order neighborhood geographic similarity proposed in this manuscript on two types of social relationships, we conducted an analysis of the neighborhood geographic similarity between two users with social relationships.
+To verify the differential distribution of k-order neighborhood geographic similarity proposed in this paper on two types of social relationships, we conducted an analysis of the neighborhood geographic similarity between two users with social relationships.
 We categorize social relationships into two types: location homophily edges and location heterophily edges, and compare the distribution characteristics of k-NGD on these two types of social relationships.
 Based on the labeled data in the Brightkite dataset, we plotted the following distribution figures as Figs. 4 and 5.

 images